Exempt Development

 Is there anything I should do before lodging my application?

-• It is advisable to check with Council to ensure that you are providing all necessary material with your application.
-Before submitting your application we also suggest that you discuss the proposal with your immediate neighbours.
+- It is advisable to check with Council to ensure that you are providing all necessary material with your application.
+Before submitting your application, it is recommended t that you discuss the proposal with your immediate neighbours.

 In what circumstances will it be referred to an external consultant for assessment?

-• there is potential for the perception of bias,
+- there is potential for the perception of bias; and

 Do I require Council approval to clear trees, grasses and vegetation ?